Laruline/DataAnalyst_Portfolio/README.md

 # Lauréline Colliard - Data Analyst Portfolio

 ## About
 Hi, I'm Lauréline!
-With a background in 3D animation and technical rigging, I've always been passionate about problem-solving and technology.
-Now, I'm diving into the world of data analytics, bringing a creative and structured approach to data.
-I leverage my knowledge of visual storytelling and technical rigor to turn complex data into actionable insights.
-Whether it's building dashboards or predictive models, I'm dedicated to helping businesses make data-driven decisions.
+With a background in 3D animation, technical rigging and project management, I've always been passionate about problem-solving and technology.
+As a project, I've decided to improve my data technical knowledge !

 On this journey, I’ve developed a strong foundation in data cleaning, analysis, and machine learning.
 My projects showcase my skills in transforming raw data into powerful visualizations and predictive insights that drive real-world business outcomes.

-Check out my portfolio and get in touch to collaborate on future projects!
+Here you can find all my projects and future endeavours !

 ---